cloudmesh-community/book/chapters/msg/graphql.md

-For this to work, we need to define the types that are going to be honored by the GraphQL service so that when a query is received by the server, it is first validated to a schema that defines the types contained within the GraphQL service.
+For this to work, we need to define the types that are going to be honored by the GraphQL service so that when a query is received by the server, it is first validated against a schema that defines the types contained within the GraphQL service.

 Hence, types must be defined as part of each GraphQL service.
 They are